lullaby6/villager-guards-data-pack/README.md

 # Villager Guards

-Now warrior villagers will appear in the villages, there are two types, archers and swordsmen, they can grab totems, weapons and armor.
+Now villager guards will appear in the villages, there are two types, archers and swordsmen, they can pick up weapons, armors and totems!

-You can also turn an fletcher villager into an archer by dropping a bow at him and turn a weaponsmith villager into a swordman by dropping a iron sword at him.
+You can turn an fletcher villager into an archer by dropping a bow at him and turn a weaponsmith villager into a swordman by dropping a iron sword at him.

 Version: `1.21.4`